Defending Against Stealthy Attacks on Multiple Nodes with Limited Resources: A Game-Theoretic Analysis: Numerical Results

 In this section, we present numerical results for our game models.
-For the illustrations, we assume that all the attack times $w_i$ are deterministic as in Sections~\ref{sec:equilibrium} and \ref{sec:sequential}.
-We study the payoffs of both attacker and defender and their strategies in both Nash Equilibrium and subgame perfect equilibrium in a two-node setting, and study the impact of various parameters including resource constraints $B$, $M$, and the unit value $r_i$.
-We further study the payoffs and strategies for both players in subgame perfect equilibrium in a five-node setting, and study the impact of various parameters.
+For the illustrations, we assume that all the attacking times $\alpha_i$ are deterministic as in Sections~\ref{sec:sequential}.
+We study the payoffs of both the attacker and the defender and their strategies in both Nash Equilibrium (two-node setting) and subgame perfect equilibrium (both two-node and five-node settings), and study the impact of various parameters including resource constraints $B$, $M$, and the unit value $r_i$.